2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🟡 Incorrecct analysis a lot that creates rework and unneccessary changes and wasted tokens.
+I avoid this by asking another agent to verify the analsyis.
+But that means I have to pay for the tokens in two agents doubling costs.
+If I don't do that things go in circles.

 🟡 I told an agent to exaclty copy a requirements section from another readme.
 There were 9 reuqiremnts in that section and it copied 8.

 🟡 When i tell the agent to restore something it messed up it doesn't restore it correctly.